playarising/arising/docs/core/Civilizations.md

 ## Civilizations

-_`Civilizations` is the contract that stores all the usable civilizations._
+This contract stores all the [BaseERC721](/docs/base/BaseERC721.md) instances usable on the environmne.
+The contract is in charge of token ownership verifications and generating/storing composable IDs for each character.

+_Implementation of the [ICivilizations](/docs/interfaces/ICivilizations.md) interface._

 ### \_civilizations